EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/data_structures.md

 It contains all output files in Veda format for use by the TIMES model generator.

-When this system is fully mature, we will retire this directory and instead output all excel files for Veda directly to the `TIMES-NZ` module, allowing the model to run.
+When this system is fully mature, we will retire this directory and instead output all excel files for Veda directly to the `TIMES-NZ` module, allowing the model to run without requiring us to copy-paste excel files into `TIMES-NZ`.